adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-The script replaces the select box with a text box and adds a down arrow button, menu and status box.
-As the user types it shows suggestions.

 Notes:

 - When focus is within the text box, pressing <kbd>down</kbd> moves focus to the first option in the panel.